RomanKoshkin/EEG/README.md

 Proof-of-concept algorithm for rejecting “bad” epochs. ![Alt text](https://github.com/RomanKoshkin/EEG/blob/master/GA.png)

+### max_projection_fork1.m

+This script attempts to find the optimal spatial filter to maximize the difference between low and high WM load in the window of interest.

 All the above scripts ran trouble-free under EEGlab v13.5.4b.
 We cannot guarantee that it would work with other versions of EEGlab.

 ## Data